top of page

 No data available

-Rodds Bay received a very good score of 1.00 for pH indicating that the average pH was well within the guideline value range.
-This zone received a satisfactory score for turbidity (0.54) indicating that average turbidity was below the guideline value.
+Within the Physiochemical sub-indicator, Graham Creek received a score of 1.00 and a very good grade (A) for pH indicating that the average pH was well below the guideline value.
+This zone received a score of 0.67 and a good grade (B) for turbidity indicating that average turbidity was below the guideline value.

 Graham Creek_HabitatHealth.png